 “And when all my hopes in them and in all men were gone,” Fox continued, “so that I had nothing outwardly to help me, nor could tell what to do, then, oh, then, I heard a voice which said, ‘There is one, even Christ Jesus, that can speak to thy condition’; and when I heard it my heart did leap for joy.”
-(Note: “Even” in this context is essentially a synonym for “namely.”)
+(Note: “Even” here means “namely.”)

 Fox continued to roam the land, only now he began sharing the insights he gained from this and other spiritual experiences.
 In 1652, he met Margaret Fell, who became an active member of the growing Religious Society, and would spend several years in prison for her faith.
 It was there that she wrote the pamphlet “Women’s Speaking Justified,” which articulated the Quaker belief that men and women were equally capable of receiving and sharing prophetic visions from God.
 In 1669, having been widowed for more than a decade, she married Fox, although, between missionary work and imprisonment, they were often apart.